JRayHunt/Cryptocurrencies/README.md

 # Cryptocurrencies
 ## Overview of the Analysis:
-The purpose of this project is to use machine learning to unsupervised learning models to evaluate cryptocurrency data to provide a recommendation to our client Accountability Accounting.
+The purpose of this project is to use unsupervised learning models to evaluate cryptocurrency data to provide a recommendation to our client Accountability Accounting.
 We have been asked to analyze and group the cryptocurrencies on the market.

 ### Technologies:
 The following unsupervised machine learning tools were employed in this project: